db-ux-design-system/core-web/packages/components/src/components/radio/docs/Vue.md

 ## Vue

-Load SCSS globally somewhere in your app:
+Load SCSS globally in a `index.scss` file and import it in your `main.ts`/`main.js` file in your app:

 ```scss
 @use "@db-ui/components/build/styles/db-ui-42-rollup" as *;